Home

-These thoughts on the meaning of poppy symbolism is inspired by a dream, which is pretty uncanny as the poppy is a symbol of Morpheus, the Greek god of dreams.
+These thoughts on the meaning of poppy symbolism is inspired by a dream I had, which is pretty uncanny as the poppy is a symbol of Morpheus, the Greek god of dreams.

 Most of us are familiar with the hypnogogic (hallucinogenic/narcotic) properties of the poppy.
-From the Chinese poppy opium is derived.
-The ancient Greeks understood this, and so we see another link to Morpheus and poppy symbolism.
+I mean, it’s no secret opium is derived from poppies.
+The ancient Greeks knew this, and so we see another link to Morpheus and poppy symbolism.

 To me, this speaks of the potential found in unconventional reality and messages wafting up through our dreams like a sweet fragrance - waiting to be recognized.